 Besides a stronger sex drive, elevated sexual performance and more sexual satisfaction are also reported as effects of red light therapy.

-In 2016, a study [9] was performed to ascertain the impact of red light therapy on men experiencing low sexual desire.
-38 men with low sex drive were divided into two groups, with one group receiving clinical doses of red light therapy and the other (the control group) receiving a placebo treatment.
-The results showed that the red light therapy group’s testosterone levels had almost doubled, and the men reported increased libidos as well as better sexual satisfaction.
-No change was shown in the control group.
+In 2016, a study examined the impact of bright light therapy on men with low sexual desire.
+38 men were divided into two groups, with one receiving 30 minutes of 10,000 lux light daily for two weeks and the other a placebo.
+The light therapy group saw testosterone levels rise from about 2.1 ng/ml to 3.6 ng/ml, with improved libido and satisfaction; no changes in the control group.

 What Else Can an Increased Testosterone Level Do for You?